INTERVIEW! Angad Bedi: I Want Karan Johar To Direct Me In A Film

 A. Till date, I never had a moment of self-doubt.
 I don't dwell in it.
 Sometimes you may question something but it passes quickly because I just shift my focus.
 If you dwell in it, it's like a hole which you are digging for yourself and going into it deeper and deeper.
 I just move on.

 You can get attach to a performance but never get attached to your work.
 Doing well or not is not in your control.
 Acting well is in your control.
 I don't get attached to my projects emotionally.
 If I do that, I won't be able to move ahead.
-The reason why I finish my projects back-to-back is that I don't want to be jittery.
+The reason I finish my projects back-to-back is that I don't want to be jittery.

-Q. Now that you are family man, have there ever been any ego clashes between you and your wife, Neha Dhupia?
+Q. Now that you are a family man, have there ever been any ego clashes between you and your wife, Neha Dhupia?

 A. When you have been friends for long, you know each other's personality traits.
 When that's accepted in friendship, it really helps when that person becomes your life partner.
 There is no facade as you are not trying to impress.

 Neha has her own individuality.
 She has her own mind and does her own thing.
 She is very good at what she does at her job.
-She is a great mother, wife and a home-maker.
+She is a great mother, a wife and a home-maker.
 I am my own individual with my own mindset.
 I make my own choice of films.
 I work in a very different way.
 So, everybody's path is very different.

 Everybody's journey is different though they might want to achieve the same thing.
 My journey cannot be hers and hers can't be mine.
 We are very comfortable with each other's co-existences and choices of work and how we lead our lives.
 I feel we are still like friends.
-There's high regards as husband and wife.
+There're high regards as husband and wife.
 That's one good factor about our relationship.

 Angad Bedi Talks About Ex-GF Nora Fatehi: The Partner She Deserves Will Come Her Way Very Soon